The Other Reformation: How Martin Luther Changed Our Beer, Too

 This was no doubt a spot of grandstanding.
 For all his protestations, Luther's beer stein was always full.
 He loved local beer, boasted of his wife's brewing skills, and launched a movement that helped promote hops.
 Does that make him a patron saint of the craft brewery?

-"Luther might blanch a bit as a good protestant at being called a saint," points out Bostwick, "and there's already a brewery saint called St. Arnold, who saved his congregation from the plague by making them drink beer.
+"Luther might blanch a bit as a good Protestant at being called a saint," points out Bostwick, "and there's already a brewery saint called St. Arnold, who saved his congregation from the plague by making them drink beer.
 In the interests of Protestantism, I wouldn't call him a saint, but he was certainly a beer enthusiast, and many a beer bar and brewery today has a picture of Martin Luther on their wall.
 So let's say that while we certainly don't genuflect to him, he's known and appreciated."

 Hoppy Quincentennial, Martin Luther!